DIGITbrain/digitbrain.github.io/docs/attributes/algorithm/index.md

 `description`{ #description }

+:   **Required**-*string*<br>
-:   **Required**-*string*- a short, human-readable description of the Algorithm to aid a human user in analysing the Algorithm’s capabilities and its applicability to a certain problem
+    a short, human-readable description of the Algorithm to aid a human user in analysing the Algorithm’s capabilities and its applicability to a certain problem